 The principles and techniques of script writing for dramatic and fiction film and television productions are explored.
 In this course, students develop and write a major screenplay suitable for production and pitching to potential producers and or investors.
-Laboratory is required.
-Prerequisite: CO 346.
+Prerequisite: CO 346 and CO 232.